 Is your home a safe place for your dear pet friends?
 If you don’t know, simply take a look around.
 Do you see any poisonous plants, electrical cords, or human medication?
-If yes, then you have some work ahead for you.
+If yes, then you have some work ahead of you.

-Don’t worry, you’re not the only one who has their pets living in a dangerous environment.
+Don’t worry, you’re not the only one who has pets living in a dangerous environment.
 Most pet owners are not aware of the many dangers lurking around in every household.
-That’s why we’ve prepared these 10 home safety tips for pets to help you discover the indoor hazards and create a safe home for your four-legged friends.
+That’s why we’ve prepared these 10 home safety tips for pets to help you discover indoor hazards and create a safe home for your four-legged friends.

 Plants can bring a refreshing feel into our home.
 They can make us feel closer to nature, and at the same time, purify our indoor air.
 However, you have to be extra careful about which plants you keep in your home as some plants can be toxic to your pet.

 For example, all types of lilies are toxic to cats.
 Azaleas, mistletoes, and poinsettias are also poisonous.
 Cats might sniff and eat these plants and become ill.
 Too much ingestion of plant oils can also be fatal.
 If you have toxic plants in your backyard and your pet has access through a pet door, make sure you remove them.

 Also, if you have these plants in your home, it would be a smart decision to remove them.
 If you want to keep them, make sure they’re placed on a higher shelf and out of the pet’s reach.